 The recipes that I don’t use frozen and then thawed eggs are recipes that require a poached egg – such as eggs benedict.
 However, I will make a variation of that and make a fried egg instead of poached to use instead.

 I thought you might like to know this little trick, too.
 Essentials like this one certainly come in handy from time-to-time and are a help when in a pinch!

 Here’s how I freeze eggs to use later.
 It’s a good thing to know.

 - Spray muffin tin with cooking spray.

-- Crack an egg into each of the indentions of the muffin tin.
+- Break an egg out of its shell into each of the indentions of the muffin tin.
 Whisk each egg carefully with a fork to break up the yolk.

 - Place muffin tin in the freezer to flash freeze the eggs, at least 30 minutes.

-- To use a frozen egg, just remove the number of individual frozen eggs you need from the zip top bag and place in the refrigerator overnight to thaw.
-Then use for any number of recipes - scrambled eggs, omelets, quiches, or baking.
+- To use a frozen egg, just remove the number of individual frozen eggs you need from the zip-top bag and place it in a bowl (or bowls) in the refrigerator overnight to thaw.
+Then use for any number of recipes – scrambled eggs, omelets, quiches, or baking.